 –foreign option:

-is also capable of installing a system for any supported architecture, not only the host system’s architecture; with its--foreign
+debootstrapis also capable of installing a system for any supported architecture, not only the host system’s architecture; with its--foreignoption.
+If necessary it can use Qemu to emulate the target architecture. -

 The output will be a basic rootfs file structure in target directory.
 Above command installs many debian packages in this directory, have a look at the logs and the created folder structures in target directory.

-- For 64-Bit OS:
+$ mkdir debianMinimalRootFS - For 64-Bit OS:

-$ sudo debootstrap --arch=arm64 --foreign buster debianMinimalRootFS
+$ sudo debootstrap --arch=arm64 --foreign buster debianMinimalRootFS - For 32-Bit OS:

 $ sudo debootstrap --arch=armhf --foreign buster debianMinimalRootFS